aceazycrdfz/pyvoting/README.md

 Ballot size is no longer a concern for TLV: to prevent the number of slots from growing quadratically, one can limit the number of tiers a voter can give, which still gives voters a high degree of freedom.
 STAR voting typically lets voters give a score from 0 to 5, taking 5 or 6 slots per candidate, which is a reasonable number of tiers for TLV.
 Still, in an ideal setting, the number of tiers can be unlimited and voters can assign a tier to each candidate, effectively voting an RCV ballot.

 The most significant differene between RCV and TLV is that TLV perfectly supports giving tied ranks.
 Not only does it gives more freedom to the voters and relieves them from tie-breaking, TLV is spoiler-proof!
-Recall that RCV is only semi-spoiler-proof because duplicates cannot shre a rank at the top.
+Recall that RCV is only semi-spoiler-proof because duplicates cannot share a rank at the top.
 Now that with tied ranks allowed, no many how many duplicates enter the race, they will share a tier and always get voted for together!

 And TLV is easier to vote than RCV!
 Just like STAR voting, voters can just "score" candidates one after another without backtracking and inserting incoming candidates to an existing list.